 Salt water pool installation is a growing trend, mainly because you don’t get that chlorine smell or stinging of the eyes like you do with a traditional chlorine pool.
 But it’s not like swimming in the ocean – you don’t get a mouthful of salty water every time you go for a swim.

 A salt water pool system uses what’s called a salt chlorine generator.
 This means instead adding chlorine to your pool water, you add salt, and the generator converts it to the chlorine your pool needs.
 You add enough salt to allow the generator to function, and the salt also makes the water feel silkier.
 The “salt water” in your pool is only about 10% of the salinity of the ocean.

 We can install your new inground pool with a salt chlorine generator to make it a salt water pool from the very beginning, or we can convert your existing pool to a salt water pool.
 While installing a salt chlorine generator may have a higher price tag up front, it can help you save money on chlorine and other chemicals in the long run.

 Salt Water Pool Conversion

-If you’re considering a salt water pool conversion, give Woodfield Outdoors a call for a free estimate.
+If you’re considering a salt water pool conversion, give Woodfield Outdoors a call for a project estimate.
 A salt chlorine generator works best with fiberglass pools, but also works with concrete pools with a tiled interior surface, and vinyl liner pools with polymer wall panels.
 We can make sure you get the right salt chlorine generator for your pool, and handle the installation, which involves a good bit of electrical work.